Itsukyuu: "Which sukiyaki did God create?"

-: "Your God can't even make a decison between Kanto and Kansai styles!?"
-Lumiel
+Ryokan & Itsukyuu: "Your God can't even make a decison between Kanto and Kansai styles!?"

-here or there, and the plot isn't necessarily the focus, rather the interaction of the characters with each other is highlighted in the first 40 chapters or so.
+It's a cutesy seinen manga, and has a few Puns.
+The plot isn't necessarily the focus, rather the interaction of the characters with each other is highlighted in the first 40 chapters or so.
 Rokumon seems to be familiar with Lucu, and he has a difficulty remembering his childhood, a mystery presented in the story, and he only knows that it was absolutely horrible, since his mom is presumably dead, and his father was a drunkard who gambled most of his money away.

 It also likes to make fun of religions.
 All religions.

 The manga as a whole provides examples of:

 - Accidental Pervert: Rarely happens, but it does, to Rokumon.

 - All Just a Dream: ALL OF THE EVENTS PRESENTED IN THE SERIES.
 Or Was It a Dream?

 - Archangel Michael: Jophiel and Lumiel's boss.
 Jophiel views Michael as a rival and wants to be stronger than him.

 - Michael appears later at the very end series to finish what Jophiel and Lumiel started.

 - The Blind Leading the Blind: The setup for a lot of the jokes, especially the religion ones.